Flag of Luxembourg: Flag change debate

 The resemblance of the Luxembourgish flag with the Dutch flag has given rise to a national debate to change it.

 On 5 October 2006, MP Michel Wolter introduced a legislative proposition to replace the current red-white-blue national flag with the Red Lion ensign.
 He argued that the current flag was commonly confused with that of the Netherlands and that the Red Lion on the other hand was more popular, more aesthetic and of greater historic value.
 Wolter also claimed he had personally discussed the matter with some three hundred people, most of whom expressed their support for his initiative.
 On the other hand, many national politicians (including leading members of Wolter's own CSV) and VIPs have expressed astonishment in the local media concerning both the timing and necessity for such a change.
 Wolter was supported in his initiative by the ADR.

 On 24 October 2006, a local group called Initiativ Roude Léiw ("Red Lion Initiative") held a press conference explaining their intention to support Wolter's project on a non-partisan basis.
 Their first actions would include distribution of red lion bumper stickers, a petition and a poll.
-During sporting events like the Tour de France, supporters for Luxembourgish participants now overwhelmingly use the Red Lion instead of the Flag.
+During sporting events like the Tour de France, supporters for Luxembourgish participants now overwhelmingly use the Red Lion instead of the national flag.

 In end of July 2015, Luxembourger Marc Dax submitted a formal petition to the Chamber of Deputies to replace the current national flag with the Red Lion.
 It received a little less than 500 signatures.

 For historical reasons, the adjacent Belgian province of Luxembourg also uses a flag featuring a lion superimposed on horizontal stripes.
 Elsewhere, similar designs can also be found, for instance in the Belgian city of Bruges and the German state of Hesse.

 Two civil official flags

 On 6 July 2007, the government stated the Roude Léiw would be accepted as a civil flag only within the territory of the Grand Duchy along with the national flag keeping the same proportions, i.e. 1:2 or 3:5 as the national flag to avoid confusion with the civil ensign.

 The Luxembourg flag is prominently displayed during national celebrations, particularly on the Grand Duke’s Official Birthday, observed on 23 June.
 This was changed in 1962 from its former date of 23 January, the birthday of Grand Duchess Charlotte, so the festivities may be held in more favourable summer weather.
 On this day, flags are flown throughout the country, including at the Gëlle Fra war memorial in Luxembourg City.
 During periods of national mourning, the flag is flown at half-mast.